Skip to content

 The College is celebrated not only for its academic achievements but also for its world-renowned sporting, artistic and dramatic provision.
 Stellar examination results, a richly varied co-curriculum, and a raft of national accolades contribute to the College’s national and international reputation.

 Wellington has won many awards for the pastoral support it offers its pupils.
-There are 17 boarding houses, each with its own dedicated team of HMs, Tutors, Matrons, and domestic staff.
-A newly built co-ed Sixth Form house will open in 2024.
+There are 18 boarding houses, each with its own dedicated team of HMs, Tutors, Matrons, and domestic staff.
+A newly built co-ed Sixth Form house opened in 2024.
 Pupil and staff-led mental health initiatives and our nationally recognised Wellbeing curriculum not only help our pupils successfully navigate their teenage years, but also prepare them for healthy, happy, and successful lives after school.

 Pastoral